 - 1. Define Occupational Therapy, occupation, occupational performance/identity/ balance/development/engagement/participation. - 2.
-Explore the underpinnings of occupational science within the contexts of evidence-based practice. - 2.
-Explain the philosophies, definitions, frameworks and/or models of human occupation in relation to the concepts of health, well-being and justice (advocacy). - 3.
-Experience a variety of purposeful activities and their impact on a client's occupational identity, engagement and participation. - 4.
-Discriminate between the domains of the Activity Analysis/ Traditional Analysis (TA) frameworks in order to apply a purposeful activity to meet occupational performance issues. - 5.
-Relate the domains and sub-domains of two models of practice 1)
+Explore the underpinnings of occupational science within the contexts of evidence-based practice. - 3.
+Relate the philosophies, definitions, frameworks and/or models of human occupation in relation to the concepts of health, well-being and justice (advocacy). - 4.
+Experience a variety of purposeful activities and their impact on a client's occupational identity, engagement and participation. - 5.
+Discriminate between the domains of the Activity-focused Analysis (AA) framework in order to apply a purposeful activity to meet occupational performance issues.

-Canadian Model of Occupational Performance (CMOP-E) and 2) Model of Human Occupation (MOHO) in terms of the individual and the environment.

-- 6. Apply 'activity analysis' to case-based contexts using the Activity Analysis /TA frameworks, CMOP-E and MOHO. - 7.
-Adapt or modify a purposeful activity (termed grading), in relation to a new content and context, to facilitate health, well-being and occupational justice. - 8.
+- 6. Compare and contrast the domains and sub-domains of two models of practice 1) Canadian Model of Occupational Performance (CMOP-E) and 2) Model of Human Occupation (MOHO) in terms of the individual and the environment. - 7.
+Apply 'activity analysis' to case-based contexts using the Activity Analysis (AA) framework, CMOP-E and MOHO. - 8.
+Adapt or modify a purposeful activity (termed grading), in relation to a new content and context, to facilitate health, well-being and occupational justice. - 9.
 Examine the influence of culture on occupation through instructional activities and the professional concept models, including the KAWA Model.